webskel/dolphins7.skeleton/README.md

 ## About

-Twenty is a standalone web application with its own practical
-purpose: management of my open source projects.
-It's also a place where I can experiment with a new model for the development of [web] applications in Ruby.
+Twenty is a standalone web application with a practical purpose.
+But it's also a place where I can experiment with a different stack for the development of [web] applications in Ruby.
 See **Design** for more info.

 ## Features